ibm-cloud-docs/vpc/par-binding.md

 You can bind, unbind, and move public address ranges to a VPC in an availability zone with the console, CLI, API, and Terraform.
 {: shortdesc}

 ## Before you begin
 {: #before-you-begin-binding-public-address-range}

+Review the following requirements and considerations before binding, unbinding, or moving a public address range:

 * Make sure to review [planning considerations](/docs/vpc?topic=vpc-about-par#par-planning) for public address ranges.
 * The binding of a public address range must include both a VPC and an availability zone.
+*

 ## Binding, unbinding and moving public address ranges in the console
 {: #bind-unbind-par-ui}